 Assisted Living Type 2

-This arrangement is ideal for those who may pose a danger to themselves or to others as well as those who require long-term nursing care that lasts more than 15 days.
+This arrangement is ideal if you pose a danger to yourself or to others.
+It is also suitable if you require long-term nursing care that lasts more than 15 days.

 Nursing homes are ideal for those who require round-the-clock medical care due to disability, illnesses, or cognitive decline.
 Nursing homes are run by licensed professionals who provide extensive assistance for daily tasks, medication and pain management, dining and nutrition services, and therapy care.
 Nursing homes also provide extensive wound care, extensive programs, tube feeding, and IV treatments.
 The federal government highly regulates nursing homes to ensure a certain level of standards is met.